Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 So, we’re not you, whoever’s listening, and you might have whatever pain you’re feeling and have your trauma, and all of those are valid.
 All the pain there is valid.
 We’re not saying to be grateful for the evil that was a result of that.
 But what we are saying is almost… I’ll just share from my perspective then it’s easy.
 So from my life, you may not think that there’s much difficulty in my life, but every major turning point of a new perspective, new approach to things, even these career changes I was just mentioning, were the result of great failure.
 Like, failure to the point of – this is my goal that I was working on for years, and I failed at it, or it just blew apart or just fell apart.

 And then what do I do now?
-And then thinking it’s over, and actually becoming suicidal several years ago as a result of my narcissistic goals completely crumbling in front of my eyes and not knowing where to go.
-I’m thinking, “It’s just going to be hard work from here on out.”
+And then thinking it’s over, and actually becoming suicidal several years ago as a result of my narcissistic goals completely crumbling in front of my eyes and not knowing where to go and thinking, “It’s just going to be hard work from here on out.”
 And I already achieved everything I wanted, so why do all the hard work?
 All I’m gonna do is all the hard work and just get back what I already had.
 What’s the point of that?
 I already had it.
-Getting to the point of gratitude required this realization, that every major change in your life, to get outside that paradigm, to get outside that box, requires the destruction of the current paradigm.
+Starting from a place of gratitude to think, getting to the point of gratitude required this realization, that every major change in your life, to get outside that paradigm, to get outside that box, requires the destruction of the current paradigm.

 And just realizing that these – the thing that’s going to come next is something that I don’t know yet.
 So, knowing that you don’t know it.
 And then being grateful that this is happening because a big transformation is around the corner.
 And it’s what I call the vantage point of trust.
 I’ve done a podcast with Henry Chong on that topic: choosing to trust.